6 real-life vigilante stories

-When the law has failed, it's easy to sympathize with a person who takes justice into their own hands.
-The following accounts serve as a reminder of the depths to which personal trauma and societal horrors can drive individuals.
+When the law has failed, it's easy to sympathize with a heroic vigilante who takes justice into their own hands.
+But vigilantism is way more complicated than it seems, as the following six examples show.

 André Bamberski

-For years, André Bamberski sought justice for the death of his fourteen-year-old daughter, Kalinka Bamberski.
-During the summer of 1982, Kalinka stayed with her mother and stepfather, Dr. Dieter Krombach, in Lindau, Germany.
+For years, André Bamberski pursued justice for his 14-year-old daughter Kalinka, who died while visiting her mother and stepfather, Dr. Dieter Krombach, in the summer of 1982.
 Her autopsy uncovered multiple injection marks, a torn vagina, and a white substance within her body.
 Strangely, no one had tested the substance, but someone had inexplicably removed her sex organs during the examination.

-Dr. Krombach, a respected physician, faced only minimal questioning by the authorities.
-He admitted to administering a compound called Kobalt-Ferrlecit, which he claimed was for treatment, along with a sleeping pill.
-Later, it was revealed that he injected her with several other substances, including a dangerous combination of dopamine and Isoptin.
-There were even suspicions that Krombach might have been present during Kalinka's autopsy.
+The authorities barely questioned Dr. Krombach, a well-respected doctor.
+He admitted to administering Kobalt-Ferrlecit, which he presented as a treatment and a sleeping pill.
+Further investigation revealed he had also injected her with several other substances, a dangerous cocktail including dopamine and Isoptin.
+Some even suspected Krombach's presence at Kalinka's autopsy.

-Months later, when André Bamberski, who lived in France, received the autopsy report, German prosecutors had already closed the case because of a lack of evidence.
-Bamberski hired a lawyer and started legal action against Krombach in France.
-The trial in absentia resulted in a conviction of involuntary manslaughter in 1995.
-Two years later, in a separate trial in Germany, Krombach confessed to drugging and sexually assaulting another 16-year-old patient.
-He received a two-year suspended sentence and lost his medical license.
+André Bamberski, a French resident, received the autopsy report months later, only to find German prosecutors had closed the case due to insufficient evidence.
+In 1995, a French court found Krombach guilty of involuntary manslaughter.
+Two years later, in another German trial, Krombach admitted to drugging and assaulting a different 16-year-old patient.
+He got a two-year suspended sentence and lost his medical license.

-The legal battle continued as the European Court of Human Rights annulled Krombach's manslaughter verdict in 2001, and they denied all attempts to extradite him to France for another trial.
-In 2009, Bamberski took extraordinary measures and orchestrated Krombach's abduction from Germany to France.
-Bamberski left Krombach chained to a fence near a police station.
-For this act, Bamberski received a one-year suspended jail sentence.
+The legal fight continued when the European Court of Human Rights voided Krombach's manslaughter conviction in 2001, blocking France's efforts to have him re-tried.
+In 2009, Bamberski arranged Krombach’s kidnapping to France, where he left Krombach chained to a fence near a police station.
+He got a one-year suspended sentence for that.

-In France, Krombach faced trial for involuntary manslaughter.
-After additional victims testified that he had drugged them for sexual assault, the court sentenced him to fifteen years in prison.
+A French court tried Krombach for involuntary manslaughter.
+Following further testimony from victims detailing drugging and sexual assault, the court sentenced him to fifteen years in prison.
 He was released after serving nine years on medical grounds in 2020.

 Jason Vukovich